bperez05/pass_gen/README.md

 ### **Tasks completed**

-Created a readme generator using node.js and inquirer.
+Created a password generator using js, html, and css.

 ## User Story